logotype-antsroutelogotype-antsroutelogo-antsroute-whitelogotype-antsroute

 In logistics, implementation time can make all the difference.

-Urbantz follows a more structured deployment approach.
-The platform integrates into complex environments (ERP systems, e-commerce platforms, etc.), which often means implementation can take several weeks or even months.
-This timeframe is largely due to the wide range of possible scenarios: advanced workflows, custom forms, tailored business rules and a more technical level of configuration.
+Urbantz follows a structured deployment approach.
+The platform is designed to integrate into complex environments such as ERP and e-commerce ecosystems, which often means implementation can take several weeks — or even several months.
+This is largely due to the wide range of possible scenarios it supports: advanced workflows, customised forms, bespoke business rules and a more technical level of configuration overall.

-AntsRoute, by contrast, focuses on simplicity.
-The SaaS solution is designed to be operational quickly: importing data, configuring settings and launching routes can all be done smoothly and efficiently.
-Thanks to its no-code interface, no specific technical expertise is required.
-There is no need to be a developer to mark an agent as absent or configure a booking site — everything is designed so that changes to business rules can be made in just a few clicks.
+AntsRoute, by contrast, prioritises a fast deployment process and ease of day-to-day use without compromising optimisation capabilities.
+The SaaS platform is designed to become operational quickly: importing data, configuring settings and launching routes can all be done smoothly and efficiently.
+Thanks to its no-code interface, there is no need for advanced technical skills.
+For example, users do not need to be developers to record an agent’s absence or configure a booking portal — everything is designed so that operational rule changes can be made in just a few clicks.

 5. Customer experience: operational efficiency or marketing-driven?